akazukin5151/koneko/README.md

 0. Install [kitty](https://github.com/kovidgoyal/kitty)
 1. `pip install koneko` (or if you use [conda](MANUAL.md#conda-environment)...):
 2. Run `koneko`

+## Requirements

+* Python 3.8+
+* It has been tested on kitty v0.17.2 onwards, but should work on older versions
+* Operating system: all OSes that kitty supports, which means Linux and macOS.

 <details>
   <summary>If it crashes (it shouldn't), it might be because pip didn't 'install' the welcome pictures, *and* the script failed to download them for some reason.
 Try:</summary>